-We also have aggregate stop-loss reinsurance agreements (ASL), which were in effect during 2017 and 2018, with substantially the same terms.
-These ASL agreements cover Property losses and ALAE except those from named storms (both hurricanes and tropical storms) and liability claims, for business written by ARX subsidiaries that write Property business.
-As such, it provides protection for losses and ALAE incurred by our Property business in the ordinary course, including those resulting from other significant severe weather events, such as hail, tornadoes, etc. This agreement provides \$200 million of coverage to the extent that the net loss and LAE ratio for the full accident year exceeds 63%.
-The ASL reduces the likelihood that we will experience a net underwriting loss for reasons other than named storms and liability claims.
-In 2019, we renewed the ASL agreement under substantially the same terms as the prior agreements with the exception that the 2019 ASL agreement also covers an additional \$100 million of retained losses and ALAE from named storms.
+We have aggregate stop-loss reinsurance agreements (ASL), which are in effect for accident years 2019, 2018, and 2017, with substantially the same terms.
+The ASL agreements for 2017 and 2018 cover accident year Property losses and certain ALAE except those from named storms (both hurricanes and tropical storms) and liability claims, for business written by ARX subsidiaries that write Property business.
+As such, it provides protection for losses and ALAE incurred by our Property business in the ordinary course, including those resulting from other significant severe weather events, such as hail, tornadoes, etc. This agreement provides \$200 million of coverage to the extent that the net loss and ALAE ratio for the full accident year exceeds 63%.
+The ASL reduced the likelihood that we would experience a net underwriting loss for reasons other than named storms and liability claims.
+The ASL agreement for 2019 accident year losses has substantially the same terms as those discussed above for the 2017 and 2018 agreements with the exception that the 2019 ASL also covers an additional \$100 million of retained losses and ALAE formation.